 Dr. Merriman summarized that conservative physiologic treatment by Prolotherapy after a confirmed diagnosis of ligamental and tendinous relaxation was successful in 80 to 90 percent of more than 15,000 patients treated.

-Surgery vs Prolotherapy?
 Despite the many advances of modern technology, surgery is fraught with many dangers.
 Dr. Hemwall administered more than four million injections in over 40,000 patient visits without even one permanent injury.
-In the last 50 years, I do not know of any serious long term consequences from Prolotherapy.
-The procedure is done in the office, takes less than 20 minutes in most cases, and does not require time off from work.
+In the last 50 years, we do not know of any serious long term consequences from Prolotherapy.
+The procedure is done in the office, takes only minutes, in most cases, and does not require significant time off from work.
 No pre-op type anesthesia is needed, hence no risk of serious complications due to anesthesia.
 Compare this to a surgical procedure, where general anesthesia is used to knock you out.
 There you are lying on a table, unconscious.
 The anesthesia alone leaves you exposed to many possible complications, including cardiac arrest, overmedication, or death.
-Take a look at a pre-surgical consent form some time - the risk of death is clearly laid out.
+Take a look at a pre-surgical consent form some time – the risk of death is clearly laid out.
 If you are a healthy person, the risks are low, but common sense dictates: why take any chances when a more conservative treatment is available?
 Anyone given the option of surgery versus Prolotherapy should try the more conservative option first.

 - Rehabilitation is much longer after surgery than for more conservative treatments, sometimes requiring many days of hospitalization and months of rehabilitative therapy.